devconcept/multer-gridfs-storage/README.md

 ## API

-### module(options): function
+### module(configuration): function

-The module returns a function that can be invoked with options to create a Multer storage engine.
+The module returns a function that can be invoked to create a Multer storage engine.

 Check the [wiki][wiki] for an in depth guide on how to use this module.

-### Options
+### Configuration

-The options parameter is an object with the following properties.
+The configuration parameter is an object with the following properties.

 #### url